01 of 07

 Housed in an old bank building on Beach Street, the Halifax Historical Museum features Indian and Spanish artifacts found on nearby plantations, memorabilia from the early days of beach automobile racing and newspapers dating back to 1883.

 A sweet treat when visiting Daytona always includes a stop at Angell & Phelps Chocolate Factory, which offers free, guided tours into the history and how-to of chocolate making.
-Free candy samples make this stop even more delicious, as does other nearby Florida sweet treat... stops, including Hyppo's and Zeno's Boardwalk Sweet Shop.
+Free candy samples make this stop even more delicious, as do other nearby Florida sweet treat stops, including Hyppo's and Zeno's Boardwalk Sweet Shop.

 Several miles away, travelers will find the white-framed, two-story house of Mary McLeod Bethune on the campus of historic Bethune-Cookman College.
 At the site, visitors can learn about the renowned civil rights leader and her famous college through photographs and artifacts.
 Nearby, on the campus of Daytona State College, visit the Southeast Museum of Photography, featuring historical and contemporary photographer exhibits.